CAESAR self-propelled howitzer: Development

 Four years later, a second pre-production model underwent trials with the French Army in 1998 and the Malaysian Army in 1999.
 Based on this early performance, the Direction Générale de l'Armement (DGA) ordered five additional prototypes for further testing in September 2000.
 After delivery was completed in June 2003, the French Army formed an "experimental" artillery section that used the prototypes to develop military doctrine for future CAESAR-equipped units.
 The findings convinced the French Army to order more CAESARs instead of continuing to upgrade its AuF1 self-propelled howitzers to the AuF2 standard.
 Thus, in December 2004, the DGA awarded GIAT a €300 million contract to produce 72 new CAESARs, upgrade the five vehicles already delivered, supply an initial amount of ammunition, and provide maintenance to the fleet for five years.
-The new systems would have a new purpose-built truck chassis, the Sherpa 5 by Renault Trucks Defense (RTD), instead of the Unimog-Soframe chassis of the prototypes.
+The new systems would have a new purpose-built truck chassis, the Sherpa 5 by Renault Trucks Defence (RTD), instead of the Unimog-Soframe chassis of the prototypes.

-In 2006, the year that the company was reorganized and renamed to Nexter, GIAT received the first export orders for the CAESAR, from the Royal Thai Army (RTD chassis) and the Saudi Arabian National Guard (Unimog-Soframe chassis).
+In 2006, the year that the company was reorganised and renamed to Nexter, GIAT received the first export orders for the CAESAR, from the Royal Thai Army (RTD chassis) and the Saudi Arabian National Guard (Unimog-Soframe chassis).
 Well before the French, Thai, or Saudi orders were completely fulfilled, the French Army began to use the CAESAR in combat, deploying eight systems to Afghanistan in 2009.

 In peacetime the production rate at Nexter was reportedly 10 CAESARs per year.
 The 2022 Russian invasion of Ukraine boosted demand.
 By early 2023 Nexter's factory in Bourges was producing between two and four units per month in continuous operation.
 The next milestone expected is to produce eight CAESARs a month by December 2023.

-Optimized ammunition
+Optimised ammunition

-GIAT and its successor companies have developed and produced 155 mm rounds designed to maximize the range of the CAESAR, such as the LU 211, which is manufactured at Les Forges de Tarbes, within the confines of the town arsenal.
-The forge was privatized in November 2021 by a French firm which had recently been recapitalized by €100 million.
+GIAT and its successor companies have developed and produced 155 mm rounds designed to maximise the range of the CAESAR, such as the LU 211, which is manufactured at Les Forges de Tarbes, within the confines of the town arsenal.
+The forge was privatised in November 2021 by a French firm which had recently been recapitalised by €100 million.
 In 2020, the Minister of the Armed Forces signed a contract worth €25 million for the plant to supply shells to the French Army for the decade.
-The privatization furnished €9 million each year for the 2021–2024 period.
-In autumn 2021, the firm supplied an extra €2 million to modernize the plant, which also produces 120 mm ammunition for the Leclerc tank.
+The privatisation furnished €9 million each year for the 2021–2024 period.
+In autumn 2021, the firm supplied an extra €2 million to modernise the plant, which also produces 120 mm ammunition for the Leclerc tank.